 On May 8, 2023, U.S. public health officials were notified of an outbreak of suspected fungal meningitis among U.S. patients hospitalized after undergoing epidural anesthesia in Matamoros, Tamaulipas, Mexico.
 This outbreak currently involves patients from multiple U.S. states and has led to several patient deaths.
-It is currently unknown which organism(s) is causing the outbreak.
 A fungal etiology is suspected based on elevated cerebrospinal fluid (CSF) levels of the fungal biomarker (1,3)-beta-D-glucan in at least one patient.
+In addition, the Mexican national laboratory (InDRE) has reported that 4 patients in Mexico have had spinal fluid test positive by a DNA test for the fungus Fusarium solani.
 All known affected patients received epidural anesthesia during January-May 2023, generally for cosmetic procedures, in at least two clinics in Matamoros, Mexico, including River Side Surgical Center and Clinica K-3.
 The Mexican government halted all procedures at these clinics on Saturday, May 13, 2023.